Football is money

 At its core, alignment starts with a simple realization:

-From that awareness, everything else begins to shift — your emotions, your reactions, your habits, and the way you move through daily life.
+You are not your thoughts; you are the one noticing them.
+Just as in football, where strategy is key to managing your football money, awareness plays a crucial role in your life.
+From that awareness, everything else begins to shift — your emotions, your reactions, your habits, and even how you handle terry's money as you move through daily life.

 What This Is?